 There are plenty of great ways to keep student loan debt to a minimum while earning your degree.
-Here are seven different ways college students can lower their debt loads while they’re still in school.
+Here are seven different ways college students can lower their debt loads while still in school.

 1. Borrow only what you need

 Don’t view student loans as free money, because they come at a price.
 The more money you borrow, the longer you’ll have to work to pay them off.
 In fact, Citizens Bank’s “Millennial Graduates in Debt” study revealed most graduates who have student loan debt underestimated how much they’d have to pay each month for their loan and expect they’ll still be repaying their loans into their 40s.

 2. Live like a student

 The important thing to remember is why you’re in college in the first place.
 You’re there to learn new skills and pursue your chosen career path.
-You’re not attending college to spend money on unnecessary things, or to be wasteful.
-Use this period of your life to live like a student.
+You’re not attending college to spend money on unnecessary things.
+During this period of your life, live like a student.

 Living like a student now will help you minimize your debt load later.
 That way, you don’t have to struggle financially once you’re in the real world.

-3. Take on freelance work
+3. Take on freelance work or a side hustle

 In addition to lowering your monthly expenses, do what you can to create extra streams of income.
 Even a few hundred dollars a month can make a huge difference to your student loan debt while in college and you can easily earn at least some money if you take on freelance work and side gigs in addition to a regular job or full-time class load.
 Side hustles are great ways to pay for college, especially if you can find a side gig that pays you $50 an hour or more.

 Brush up on your skills and see what you can offer in exchange for extra income.
-You can even choose freelance work that helps further your education by getting paid to learn a new skill. or working under a mentor.
+You can even choose freelance work that helps further your education by getting paid to learn a new skill or working under a mentor.

 4. Pay student loan interest payments

 Find out whether your loan company offers the option to pay the interest due on your student loans.
-The small amounts you’re paying while you’re still in school can have a big impact on your student loan balance once you graduate.
+By keeping your balance as low as possible, it will be easier to afford monthly student loan payments after graduation.

 5. Apply for scholarships and grants